clojurebridge-boston/track2-ciphers/docs/track2-caesar.md

 #Caesar cipher

 ## Letter shift
+*Relevant functions on clojuredocs:* [+](), [-](https://clojuredocs.org/clojure.core/-), [mod](https://clojuredocs.org/clojure.core/mod)

+**to-do** a link to https://clojuredocs.org/clojure.core/+ is having an issue: + is interpreted as redirect.

 Caesar cipher works by shifting the alphabet by a given number of positions to the right, wrapping around at the end.
 The key for the cipher is how many positions the letters are shifted by.
-For instance, if the key is 3 then `a` is replaced by `d`, `b` by `e`, etc. Here is the complete replacement:
+For instance, if the key is 3 then `a` is replaced by `d`, `b` by `e`, etc. Here is the shift of the entire alphabet:
 ```
 abcdefghijklmnopqrstuvwxyz
 defghijklmnopqrstuvwxyzabc
 ```
-**TO-Do: move modulo discussion to before the list, i.e. here**

 In order to write a function `shift` that shifts a letter by a given number, we need to:

 1. Convert the letter to an integer number using `to-int` function.
 2. Add n to it.
 3. Take the result modulo 26 (that would allow us to wrap around).
 For instance, if the letter is `x` (position 23 in the alphabet, where `a` is 0), and the shift is 3, the result would be 23 + 3 = 26.
-The largest letter is `z`, at the position 25, so 26 should result in 0. by taking the result modulo 26 we accomplish this task.
+The largest letter is `z`, at the position 25, so 26 should result in 0.
+Taking the result modulo 26 accomplishes this task.
 4. After computing the position, we need to convert it back to a character by applying the `to-char` function that you wrote earlier.

 The function that performs modulo arithmetic is `mod`.
 Here are a few examples of how it works: